Violence against women: Forced sterilization and forced abortion

 Forced sterilization and forced abortion are considered forms of gender-based violence.
-The Istanbul Convention prohibits forced abortion and forced sterilization (Article 39).
+The Istanbul Convention prohibits forced abortion and forced sterilization.
 According to the Convention on the Elimination of all forms of Discrimination Against Women, all "women are guaranteed the right to decide freely and responsibly on the number of and spacing of their children, and to have access to information, education, and means to enable them to exercise these rights."

 Studies show forced sterilizations often target socially and politically disadvantaged groups such as racial and ethnic minorities, the poor, and indigenous populations.
 In the United States, much of the history of forced sterilization is connected to the legacy of eugenics and racism in the United States.
 Many doctors thought that they were doing the country a service by sterilizing women who were poor, disabled, or a minority; the doctors considered those women to be a drain on the system.
 Native American, Mexican American, African American and Puerto Rican-American women were coerced into sterilization programs, with Native Americans and African Americans especially being targeted.
 Records have shown that Native American girls as young as eleven years-old had hysterectomy operations performed.

 In Europe, there have been a number of lawsuits and accusations towards the Czech Republic and Slovakia of sterilizing Roma women without adequate information and waiting period.
 In response, both nations have instituted a mandatory seven-day waiting period and written consent.
 Slovakia has been condemned on the issue of forced sterilization of Roma women several times by the European Court for Human Rights (see V. C. vs. Slovakia, N. B. vs. Slovakia and I.G. and Others vs. Slovakia).

 In Peru, in 1995, Alberto Fujimori launched a family planning initiative that especially targeted poor and indigenous women.
 In total, over 215,000 women were sterilized, with over 200,000 believed to have been coerced.
 In 2002, Health Minister Fernando Carbone admitted that the government gave misleading information, offered food incentives, and threatened to fine parents if they had additional children.
 The procedures have also been found to have been negligent, with less than half using proper anesthetic.

 In China, the one child policy included forced abortions and forced sterilization.
 Forced sterilization is also practiced in Uzbekistan.